 Numerous further studies show that CBD can help combat inflammation.
 It engages with the ECS in many organs throughout the body, helping to reduce inflammation systemically.
 The therapeutic potential is impressively broad, as a wide range of diseases have inflammation at its core.

-What are the other health benefits of CBD?
+What are the other health benefits?

 As mentioned, there are many potential benefits of taking CBD.
 Many consumers find it can help combat anxiety, stress, inflammation and more.
 However, we do reiterate that the evidence is highly anecdotal today, and there are only a few animal and preclinical human studies to rely on.
 The reason is because it was only until recently that CBD was a not a controlled substance.
 So, scientific study of it was highly restricted.
 Today though, there are many exciting ongoing studies , and the results will be released in the coming years.

 One of the more high profile benefits of CBD is its ability to significantly reduce the seizure activity of Dravet Syndrome.
 This is a rare form of infantile epilepsy.
 In June 2018, a company known as GW Pharma successfully progressed a drug called Epidiolex through clinical trials, which is now FDA approved in the US.
 The study proved CBD reduced the seizure rate down by nearly 40%.
 It is essentially 100% isolated CBD and is from hemp rather than the cannabis plant.